alexdebrie/dynamodbguide.com/content/lessons/multi-item-actions/querying.md

 Daffy's fourth order was in 2016 so it did not satisfy our Key Expression.

-These Key Expressions are very useful for enabling more specific query patterns but note the limitations.
+These Key Expressions are very useful for enabling more specific query patterns, but note the limitations.
 Because the Key Expression can only operate on the HASH and RANGE key, you need to build the relevant data into the keys directly.
 Further, it limits the number of query patterns you can enable.
 Choosing to start your RANGE key with the OrderDate means you can't do a Key Expression based on the Amount of the Order.

 In future lessons, we'll see other ways to enable more advanced queries, including with [filters](./filtering) or by using [global secondary indexes](./global-secondary-indexes) and [local secondary indexes](./local-secondary-indexes).